FernandoMiguel/kb/aws/SetupMFA.md

 # Introduction

-Setting up user accounts can be cumberestone.
-With the multitude of services available on AWS and the easiness of creating new AWS accounts, managing all those user accounts can be overhead.
+Setting up user accounts can be cumbersome.
+With the multitude of services available on AWS and the ease of creating new AWS accounts, managing all those user accounts can be a lot of overhead.

-Ideally, you want to setup all your users in a AWS IAM account, and manage their policies in a single place, allowing for [IAM Roles](https://github.com/FernandoMiguel/AWS-Trust-CrossAccounts) to be assume to grant access to services.
+Ideally, you want to setup all your users in an AWS IAM account, and manage their policies in a single place, allowing for [IAM Roles](https://github.com/FernandoMiguel/AWS-Trust-CrossAccounts) to be assumed to grant access to services.

-At the same time, you need to securely manage AWS API Access Keys that users have in their devices, and avoid them to be stored in Clear Text, as does aws-cli do by default in `~/.aws/credentials` .
+At the same time, you need to securely manage AWS API Access Keys that users have in their devices, and avoid them to be stored in Clear Text, as aws-cli does by default in `~/.aws/credentials` .

 In this short guide, we follow best practices by settings up [Multi Factor Authentication (MFA)](https://github.com/FernandoMiguel/MFAguide) for the users credentials, and using [aws-vault](#aws-vault) to store the Access Keys in a password protected keychain.